Martin Smith

 In his 40 years producing and reporting, Martin Smith has covered the world: from revolution in Central America and the fall of communism in Russia, to the rise of Al Qaeda and the wars in Iraq and Afghanistan, to the inside story of the global financial meltdown.
 Smith has often been ahead of the news curve.
 He was among the first journalists to investigate Col. Oliver North’s clandestine Contra arms network and one of the first western reporters to investigate the emergence of Osama bin Laden and the Al Qaeda network.

-In 1998, Smith left ABC News and founded RAIN Media, an independent production company that has produced over 50 hours of award-winning programming for ABC News and for FRONTLINE, including The Terrorist and the Superpower (aka Hunting bin Laden), which was produced three years before 9/11.
+As Producer and Senior Foreign Correspondent for FRONTLINE, Smith has produced over 50 hours of award-winning programming, including The Terrorist and the Superpower, which was produced three years before 9/11.
 A copy of the film was requested by Vice President Dick Cheney’s office immediately after the attacks.

-His latest films from the Middle East are The Crown Prince (2019), which investigates the rise and rule of Crown Prince Mohammed bin Salman of Saudi Arabia (MBS) and The Jihadist (2021), an exclusive portrait of the Syrian rebel Abu Mohammad al Jolani.
+Other recent films from the region include The Crown Prince (2019), which investigates the rise and rule of Crown Prince Mohammed bin Salman of Saudi Arabia (MBS) and The Jihadist (2021), an exclusive portrait of the former Al Qaeda leader, Abu Mohammad al Jolani.

 Smith was born Jan.
-28, 1949, and raised on a citrus farm in Riverside, CA, and later in Los Angeles.
+28, 1949.
 He studied Comparative Literature at Brown University and has a BFA from the Institute of Film and Television at New York University.
-He is on the board of the Overseas Press Club and is a member of the Council on Foreign Relations.
-He lives in New York City with his wife and producing partner Marcela Gaviria.
-He is the father of five children.
+He lives in the Western Catskills with his producing partner and wife Marcela Gaviria.

 America and the Taliban